Coal News We love to talk!

 The government also increased the price cap on gas from discoveries in deep-water, ultra deep-water and high pressure-high temperature areas.
 The price for such fields would now be USD 7.67 per unit for six month beginning October 1 as compared to USD 6.78 currently, PPAC said.

-- Crude oil prices and geopolitical tensions Read more
+- Crude oil price seeks a new normal Read more

 - Indian solar industry divided as US government moves WTO against JNNSM Read more